Dormammu

+Dormammu (/dɔrˈmɑːmuː/) is a character appearing in American comic books published by Marvel Comics.
+Created by Stan Lee and Steve Ditko, the character first appeared in Strange Tales #126 (November 1964).
+He is the extra and inter-dimensional demonic entity and deity brother of Umar and the uncle of superheroine Clea who rules over the Dark Dimension.
+The character has endured as a recurring antagonist of the superhero Doctor Strange.
-Debuting in the Silver Age of Comic Books, Dormammu has appeared in six decades of Marvel publications, featuring prominently in the Doctor Strange titles and limited series as the archenemy of the mystic hero.
-The character has also appeared in associated Marvel merchandise including films, animated television series, toys, trading cards, and video games.

-The character made his film debut in the 2016 Marvel Cinematic Universe film Doctor Strange, performed through motion capture by Benedict Cumberbatch and voiced by a mixture of Cumberbatch and an unidentified British actor.
+Dormammu has appeared in associated Marvel merchandise including films, animated television series, toys, trading cards, and video games.
+He made his live-action debut in the 2016 Marvel Cinematic Universe film Doctor Strange, performed through motion capture by Benedict Cumberbatch and voiced by a mixture of Cumberbatch and an unidentified British actor.

 Publication history

-Origin

 Dormammu first appeared in Strange Tales #126–127 (Nov.–Dec.
-1964), but had been mentioned previously in dialog, along with his realm the "Dark Dimension".
+1964), but had been mentioned previously in dialogue, along with his realm the "Dark Dimension".